Fellows participate in several educational seminars focused on Pediatric Emergency Medicine. Below is the list of conferences:

 Combined PICU-ED Conference: This conference occurs quarterly between the Sections of Pediatric Emergency Medicine and Critical Care.
 Conferences alternate between M&M discussions of the management of critically ill patients and Journal Club.

-Pediatric Resident ED Educational Series: These conferences occur twice a month and give the PEM fellows a chance to develop didactic lectures as well as teach the housestaff through simulated resuscitations and interactive discussions of interesting patients.
+Pediatric Resident ED Educational Series: This session occurs twice montly.
+Allows PEM fellows to teach housestaff and other trainees through didactic lectures, simulated resuscitations, and interactive discussions of interesting patients.

-Trauma Conference: This seminar series occurs on Mondays and focuses on topics broadly relevant to care of critically injured pediatric patients including presentations from trauma surgeons, subspecialty surgeons, rehabilitation specialists, critical care intensivists and emergency medicine physicians.
+Trauma Conference: This seminar series occurs monthly through the Trauma Program and focuses on topics broadly relevant to the care of critically injured pediatric patients including presentations from trauma surgeons, subspecialty surgeons, rehabilitation specialists, intensivists, emergency medicine physicians, and EMS providers.

 PEM Faculty Administrative Staff Meeting: Fellows are exposed to a variety of administrative issues through the faculty meetings which occur twice a month.

-Combined Children's Colorado and DHMC Pediatric Emergency Medicine Conference: This conference occurs quarterly and is attending by both Pediatric Emergency Medicine and Emergency Medicine physicians from Children's Colorado, DHMC and the University of Colorado Emergency Medicine program.
-Difficult cases are presented in an effort to identify systems issues and decision-making.
+Combined Pediatric Morbidity and Mortality Conference: This conference occurs quarterly and is attended by faculty from Children's Colorado, Denver Health Medical Center, and the University of Colorado Emergency Medicine program.

 Additional Graduate Coursework